Lumbar Spinal Stenosis: Red Flags to Watch For

 While anyone can develop spinal stenosis, certain factors make it more likely.
 The biggest risk factor is simply getting older.
 As we age, our bodies naturally go through degenerative changes.
 The ligaments of the spine can thicken, discs can lose water content and flatten, and joints can develop arthritis.
 These are all normal parts of the aging process, but they can contribute to the narrowing of the spinal canal.
 Conditions like osteoarthritis are particularly common culprits, as they can lead to the formation of bone spurs that intrude on the space for your nerves.
 A previous spinal injury or a genetic predisposition can also play a role.
 Recognizing these risk factors can help you and your doctor understand the root cause of your symptoms.

-How Does the Condition Progress?
+How Does the Condition Progress Over Time?

 Lumbar spinal stenosis often starts subtly.
 You might notice a dull ache in your lower back or a bit of tingling in your legs after a long walk.
 In the early stages, the symptoms can be mild and may come and go.
 However, as the narrowing of the spinal canal worsens, the pressure on the nerves increases, and symptoms can become more severe and constant.
 Many people find that their pain gets worse with standing or walking and feels better when they sit or lean forward.
 This is because leaning forward can temporarily open up the spinal canal and relieve some pressure.
 As the condition progresses, it can significantly affect your mobility and quality of life.
 This is why addressing the symptoms early with a pain management specialist is so important.